codemarc/ntmfs/README.md

 ### <a id="20220413">Restart / Reboot / Redux </a>
 #### Wed April 13th, 2022 09:00am ET

 Its been a while since I posted an NTMFS entry and I am not sure why that is.
 Maybe because I am busy with my new job mapping out my onboarding journey at [Par Tech][pt1].
-As a newbie navigating the waters of a new organization I have decided keep a completly open mind about all things **par** and **tech** and I atempt to join the party.
+As a newbie navigating the waters of a new organization I have decided keep a completely open mind about all things **par** and **tech** and I attempt to join the party.

 There is so much I have learned in the last week, some of which is recorded my writing journal, some in slack, some from confluence and some from direct conversations with specific individuals that were listed in my meet and learn document supplied out CTO.
 Perhaps I need to say my role is the chief of staff in the office of the CTO (Octo), as such it make sense to reach out and actually meet the staff.